 Why Emotional Sobriety is Vital in Addiction Recovery

 There are several different sides when it comes to addressing addiction.
 Some have the concept that addiction is simply the heavy use of substances, but there is much more to it than that.
-Of course, addressing the physical side of addiction is a vital necessity, as substances can produce extremely heavy dependencies.
-But, there are several other aspects that need to be handled as well for the person to actually be able to achieve a life of long-term sobriety.
+Of course, addressing the physical side of dependency is a vital necessity, as drugs and alcohol can produce extremely heavy dependencies.
+But, several other aspects need to be handled as well for the person actually to be able to achieve a life of long-term sobriety.
 One of the most important factors that need to be addressed is the emotional side of the addiction.
 Emotions can play a significant role in both the development and continuation of a person’s addiction.
 Once a person has detoxed and been able to achieve physical sobriety, there then comes the need to obtain emotional sobriety.

 What is Emotional Sobriety?

 There could be said to be several different meanings of emotional sobriety.
 But at the end of the day, it comes down to being able to feel the feelings that one experiences.
 Though, this holds the additional qualifier of being able to feel them without having to use substances to escape them or feel numb to them.
 For those still struggling with the effects of drug and alcohol abuse, or those who are newly in recovery, this can seem like an impossible or extremely burdensome task.
-While it can be very difficult, and take quite some time to achieve, it most definitely is possible.
+While it can be complicated, and take quite some time to achieve, it most definitely is possible.